Connect with others who understand.

 • Sclerodactyly — Skin thickening and tightening on your fingers

-• Telangiectasia — Red spots on your face and hands from swollen blood vessels
+• Telangiectasia — Spider veins or red spots on your face and hands from swollen blood vessels

 Diffuse cutaneous scleroderma symptoms, on the other hand, come on suddenly.
 You’ll likely first notice thickened skin covering your fingers and toes, then spreading to your arms and legs.
 This type of scleroderma is associated with more internal organ damage, including your lungs.